Do Not Disturb (1965 film): Production

 George Marshall was recruited to replace original director Ralph Levy, who contracted a viral disease during filming.
 This change caused the film to finish behind schedule.

 Reception

 The film had admissions of 10,730 in France.

 According to Fox records, the film needed to earn $7,300,000 in rentals to break even and made $5,275,000, meaning it made a loss.

+In the New York Times, Bosley Crowther described the film as "without wit, in script and direction, which fall back upon such leaden things as Miss Day getting pickled in Paris and joining a bunch of youngsters in a sidewalk soccer game or innocently entering the hotel bedroom of the big wool buyer instead of that of her spouse."

 Novelization

 In advance of the film's release, as was the custom of the era, a paperback novelization of the film was published by Dell Books.
 The author was renowned crime and western novelist Marvin H. Albert, who had written other books related to films to coincide with their releases.